Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 Prepare documents about how to run your company

-There are two basic documents required when you incorporate your UK company:
+There are two basic documents required when setting up a limited company in the UK:

 - ‘Memorandum of association’ – a legal statement signed by all initial shareholders or guarantors agreeing to form the company